Industrial & With a View: The Most Unique Utah Wedding Venues

 That is what couples who choose these venues are actually choosing: to make the place itself part of the memory, for themselves and for everyone who matters to them.
 After seventeen years of photographing at venues of every kind across Utah, I can tell you that the weddings guests remember most vividly — the ones they bring up years later, the ones they say they wish they could attend again — are almost always the ones where the setting had this quality of irreducible specificity.
 Not a beautiful room, but a beautiful place.

-The Natural History Museum, the Moab desert, the Zion canyon — these places do not leave you.
+The Natural History Museum, the Moab desert, the Zion canyon — these unique Utah wedding venues do not leave you.
 And neither do the weddings that happen within them.

 If you are planning your wedding at any of these venues and want to talk about photography — the specific light conditions, the best timing across the year, how to structure the day to make the most of what each setting offers — reach out through my contact page and let’s start the conversation.